raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>25</td>
     <td>Manned Orbital Duration</td>
     <td>A Manned Orbital that stays up for an extended period.
+An orbital is a milestone step for the Lunar Flyby.
 Accomplishes one or more Duration levels.<br/>
 As seen on Vostok 3, 5, Gemini 5, Apollo 7, and Soyuz 3, 6, 7, 8.</td>
   </tr>
   <tr>